citusdata/podyn/README.md

 ```

 The changes are processed in batches and new fields are added to the table as columns.
 The changes are translated into delete  or upsert statements that are sent to postgres using a connection pool in such a way that the ordering of changes to the same key is preserved.

+When running the command immediately after a data load, some changes that were made prior to the data load may be re-applied, causing the replicated database to temporarily regress.
+However, since the changes are applied in the same order they will eventually arrive at the current value.

 After loading a batch of changes into the database, a checkpoint is made.
 If the tool is restarted, it will continue from its last checkpoint.
 The checkpoints are stored in DynamoDB tables prefixed with `d2p_migration_`.